Chonkway/Chonkway.github.io/posts/FASTA.markdown

 ```python
 ext = ('.fasta', '.fna', '.fnn', '.faa', '.frn' , '.fa')
 ```
-FASAT files do not strictly come as `.fasta`, so I will use the `os` module to account for the common extension aliases.
+FASTA files do not strictly come as `.fasta`, so I will use the `os` module to account for the common extension aliases.

 ~~The idea is that we scan the directory for any common FASTA file extensions.
 The headers of these files all start with that `>` character: